top of page

 Tony Murphy #22 44th

 Nixon and Duff both won their heat races.
-There 80 race finishers in total.
+There were 80 race finishers in total.

 Because of the AMA rulings about "Production based machines", Yamaha like all the other makes, went the extra mile to further "validate" their machines; they called them DS5 racers in their advertising and as well as this the frame numbers were also stamped with DS5, which of course they were certainly not !